-- Cash and cash equivalents and other receivable are classified as loans and receivables. - Trade payables and other payables are classified as other liabilities.
+- Cash and cash equivalents and other receivables are classified as loans and receivables. - Trade and other payables are classified as other liabilities.

-Notes to the Consolidated Financial Statements (expressed in Canadian dollars) For the Years ended March 31, 2014 and March 31, 2013 - Page 9
+Notes to the Consolidated Financial Statements (expressed in Canadian dollars) For the Years ended March 31, 2015 and March 31, 2014 - Page 9